Return to Home Page

 View towards Kinlochbervie:

-On reaching flatter ground we took a line directly towards the car at NC293555.
+On reaching flatter ground, we took a direct line towards the car.

 Return to the A838 and Loch Tarbhaidh: